 Here is an artist's impression of a similar idea - this time to warm up a single spot on Mars.

-Images by Kel Guerin - for page of these images on his website - see Pervasive Futures
+Images by Kel Guerin, included with his permission - for page of these images on his website - see Pervasive Futures

 To terraform Mars you'd need greenhouse gases, or many giant mirrors in space like that - or both